 - The International Criminal Court

-Participants are required to write a thesis under the supervision of a member of the Academy's Faculty.
-A module on research skills is organized to aid participants researching for and writing their theses.
-Upon submission of their thesis, participants are required to pass a thesis defense.
+Participants are required to write a Master's thesis under the supervision of a member of the Academy's faculty.
+A class on research skills will help participants to research and write their theses.
+Participants are required to orally defend their thesis.